thosgood/this-weeks-finds/markdown/week2.md

 literature.
 So "this week's finds" are mostly papers that have been sitting around in my office and that I am now filing away.

-1) Link invariants for intersecting loops, by Daniel Armand Ugon, Rodolfo Gambini, and Pablo Mora, October 1992 preprint, available from Gambini, Instituto de Fi'sica, Facultad de Ciencias, Trista'n Narvaja 1674, Montevideo, Uruguay.
+1) "Link invariants for intersecting loops", by Daniel Armand Ugon, Rodolfo Gambini, and Pablo Mora, October 1992 preprint, available from Gambini, Instituto de Fi'sica, Facultad de Ciencias, Trista'n Narvaja 1674, Montevideo, Uruguay.